PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

     - Guides
 ---

-One glance at both PostHog and LaunchDarkly’s homepages explains a lot about each of them.
-It shows:
+PostHog and LaunchDarkly both offer feature flagging and A/B testing, which allow you [de-risk releases](/blog/decouple-deployment-from-release), increase engineering velocity, [configure your app remotely](/blog/feature-flags-vs-configuration), customize experiences, and more.

-1. LaunchDarkly is an enterprise-focused feature management tool with feature flags, experiments, and related workflows.
+But how are they different?
+If you remember nothing else, remember these two points:

-2. PostHog is an all-in-one suite of product and data tools, including feature management and experimentation, but also extending to session replays, analytics, and user surveys.
+1. LaunchDarkly only does feature flags and experiments.

-Both provide feature flagging and experimentation functionality.
-Using these features enables you to [de-risk releases](/blog/decouple-deployment-from-release), increase engineering velocity, [configure your app remotely](/blog/feature-flags-vs-configuration), customize experiences, and more.
+2. PostHog is an all-in-one platform that does flags, experiments and a whole bunch more, including analytics, session replays, and user surveys.

-This post goes over the differences, platforms, features, pricing, reporting, integrations, and frequently asked questions about both.
+In this post, we'll cover these differences in more detail, comparing features, pricing, reporting, integrations, and frequently asked questions about both.

 ## How is PostHog different?

 ### 1. It is an all-in-one platform

-PostHog brings all the tools engineers need for testing, releasing, and measuring the success of new features.
+PostHog includes all the tools product teams need to test, release, and measure the success of new features.
 Beyond the [feature flag](/docs/feature-flags) and [A/B testing](/docs/experiments) tools, this includes product analytics, [session replays](/docs/session-replay), [surveys](/docs/surveys), and more.

 ![All in one](../images/blog/posthog-vs-launchdarkly/all.png)

 These tools add an extra layer of analysis unavailable in LaunchDarkly.
 They enable you to make better decisions about features you’ve shipped and what you’re building next.
-They also enable you to combine data from multiple tools (such as user properties) for use in flags and experiments.
+They also enable you to combine data from multiple tools, such as user properties from analytics, for use in flags and experiments.

 ### 2. We’re transparent (in many ways)

 PostHog is open source.
-Our code, culture, and strategy are public on GitHub and our [handbook](/handbook).
-While LaunchDarkly open sourced some code (like SDKs), most is closed-source.
+Our code, culture, and strategy are public [on GitHub](https://github.com/PostHog/posthog) and our [handbook](/handbook).
+While LaunchDarkly open sourced some code (like SDKs), most is closed source.

-On top of being open source, we are also self-serve.
-No need to "talk to sales" or "schedule a demo" if you don’t want to.
+We're also self-serve.
+No need to "talk to sales" or "schedule a demo" unless you want to – we're always [happy to chat](/book-a-demo).
 You can sign up and try all the features PostHog offers for free.

 Our [pricing](/pricing) is also transparent.
 It is a two-tier usage-based model, which we make easy to predict.
 This is simpler than LaunchDarkly’s multi-tier combination of charging for seats, monthly context instances, and add-ons.
 If you worry about overages, you can set up billing limits in PostHog too.

 ### 3. Built for startups and engineers

 PostHog is built for high-growth startups.
-This means it is simple for engineers to implement themselves.
+This means it's simple for engineers to implement themselves.
 We have many [SDKs](/docs/libraries), [tutorials](/tutorials), and docs to help you get started quickly with any type of app.

 After setting up, PostHog aligns with startups as they scale up, providing tools like advanced product analytics, [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse) to combine the tools they need into one.